-A few months after the Milliman report was published, Nextera made the first move, bold one that coupled a brag at the 27% with a remarkable stunt:
+A few months after the Milliman report was published, Nextera made the first move, s bold one that coupled a brag at the 27% level with a remarkable stunt:

 “KPI Ninja** conducted risk score analysis in partnership with Johns Hopkins’ ACG® research team [.]”
 KPI Ninja’s Nextera study, page 7.

 “KPI Ninja brought in the Johns Hopkins research team that has significant expertise in what is called population risk measurement. . . .
 We took that extra step and brought on the Johns Hopkins team that has this ability to run analysis.
 It’s in their wheelhouse and they applied that . . .
 [The] Johns Hopkins Research Team did the risk analysis[.]
 Nextera presentation at 2020 Hint DPC Summit meeting.